DS-100/fa25/syllabus.md

 ### Lab

 **Labs** are shorter, weekly programming assignments designed to give students familiarity with new ideas.
 They are meant to be completed prior to homework.
-- All lab assignments must be submitted to Gradescope by their posted deadlines.
+- All lab assignments must be submitted to Pensieve by their posted deadlines.
 - All lab autograder tests are public (visible).
 - We will not be having lab sections for Data 100/200 this semester.
 Rather, we'll provide extensive lab support on Ed and accompanying video walkthroughs.
 - All labs are intended to take about an hour.